Skip to content

 • Germany, Poland, and Hungary offer student housing starting at €150/month

-• France and Sweden have university-arranged dormitories, which are heavily subsidized
+• France and Sweden provide subsidized university dormitories

 🌐 4.
 New Funding Sources Gaining Popularity